scala/scala3/docs/docs/reference/metaprogramming/inline.md

   val dAny: None.type = defaultValue[Any]
 ```

-As another example, consider the type-level version of `toNat` above the we call
+As another example, consider the type-level version of `toInt` below:
-`toIntT`: given a _type_ representing a Peano number, return the integer _value_
+given a _type_ representing a [Peano number](https://wiki.haskell.org/Peano_numbers),
-corresponding to it.
+return the integer _value_ corresponding to it.
 Consider the definitions of numbers as in the _Inline
-Match_ section aboce.
-Here's how `toIntT` can be defined:
+Match_ section above.
+Here is how `toIntT` can be defined:

 ```scala
 inline def toIntT[N <: Nat] <: Int = inline scala.compiletime.erasedValue[N] match {